shellywanamaker/shellywanamaker.github.io/_posts/2018-04-25-Data-organization.md

 ### Replacement samples for RNA isolation (10 crabs; 30 samples; 4 batches)
 Pam will be able to watch how it's done tomorrow.

+These were chosen to replace the samples that had an "Out of range" ("0") Qubit reading.
+Because the crabs have three samples each, I had to pick three new samples for each sample that read "Out of range".
 ![img](http://owl.fish.washington.edu/scaphapoda/grace/Crab-project/replacement-samples-for-rna-iso.png)